garygause/portfolio-projects/powerline/README.md

 The business makes money through sales of sensor technology and by providing data to its customers.

-## What questions are we trying to answers?
+## What questions are we trying to answer?

 As this is a new product, the questions are fundamental in nature and key to the business's success.